-Together for the Common Good is exploring how faith communities can work better together for social justice.
+Together for the Common Good is exploring how different Christian traditions, other faith communities and secular allies can work better together for social justice.

-Would you like to explore how different faith communities can collaborate for the common good?
+Would you like to explore how we can collaborate for the common good?